-- Turn the main breaker to on. - Press on the buttons required to wake the system. - Enter the following user code unless it has not been changed in order "1-2-3-4". - Press "Start".
-After pressing start the LED by the stop button will light putting the keyless ignition switch in accessory mode. - Press the "Start" button a second time holding it for two seconds and the engine will crank. - Once the engine has started, release the "Start" button. - To stop the engine, press the stop button. - To lock the system after stopping the engine, enter the user code "1-2-3-4" and then press "Stop".
+- Turn the main breaker to "ON". - Press the buttons required to wake the system. - Enter the following user code, unless it has been changed, in order "1-2-3-4". - Press "Start".
+After pressing start, the LED by the "Stop" button will illuminate, putting the keyless ignition switch into accessory mode. - Press the "Start" button a second time, holding it for two seconds, and the engine will crank. - Once the engine has started, release the "Start" button. - To stop the engine, press the "Stop" button once. - To lock the system after stopping the engine, enter the user code "1-2-3-4" and then press "Stop".